-The School Finance Indicators Database is a collection of sophisticated school finance measures for assessing the adequacy and fairness of each state’s revenue, spending, and resource allocation, and for comparing these outcomes between states.
+The School Finance Indicators Database (SFID) is a collection of sophisticated school finance measures for assessing the adequacy and fairness of each state’s revenue, spending, and resource allocation, and for comparing these outcomes between states and over time.
 The database is designed for use not only by researchers, but also by parents, policymakers, journalists, and the general public.

 It is our hope and intention that our data, and analyses based on these data, will help to inform and improve debates about school finance policy in the U.S.

-- Read our annual report presenting key findings from the State Indicators Database
+- Read our latest annual report presenting key findings from the State Indicators Database

 - Download the data (Excel or Stata format)